 Technology plays a major role in this model change because benchmarking and reporting about results and quality of patient care requires unprecedented data and analytics about the health status, increased patient involvement, and increased visibility into the patient journey.

-Also, to make a Value-based care system work smoothly for providers and patients, it should be as cost-effective, as possible.
-This could only be achieved through the implementation of various technologies, that help providers to automate some routine work, fasten some decisions, or make treatment processes more efficient — all to provide patients with the most effective and resultative care.
+Also, to make a value-based care system work smoothly for providers and patients, it should be as cost-effective, as possible.
+This could only be achieved through the implementation of various technologies and healthcare software solutions that help providers automate some routine work, fasten some decisions, or make treatment processes more efficient — all to provide patients with the most effective and resultative care.

 AI as physicians’ right hand